E-commerce

 There’s also a timing advantage: 3D assets can be created before physical products exist, enabling marketing campaigns to launch simultaneously with manufacturing completion rather than waiting for product samples.

 • Conversion lift delivers immediate top-line impact.
-A 94% improvement on a product page generating £100,000 monthly means £94,000 additional revenue — before accounting for reduced marketing costs per acquisition.
+A 94% improvement on a product page generating meaningful monthly revenue represents a significant jump in sales from the same traffic, before any change in marketing spend.

 • Return reduction protects margin directly.
-If returns cost 65% of item value to process, and 3D visualisation cuts returns by 40%, the savings flow straight to profit.
+If returns consume 65% of item value to process, and 3D visualisation cuts returns by 40%, that difference flows straight through to the bottom line.

 • Time-to-market acceleration creates competitive advantage.
-Launching marketing campaigns alongside product releases rather than weeks later captures early-adopter revenue.
+Launching marketing campaigns alongside product releases, rather than weeks later, captures early-adopter attention competitors miss.

-The market trajectory reinforces the investment case.
-The 3D product visualisation platform market is projected to grow from $436 million in 2025 to $3.3 billion by 2034 at a 25% CAGR.
+The market trajectory reinforces the case for moving now rather than later.
+The3D product visualisation platform market is projected to grow from $436 million in 2025 to $3.3 billion by 2034 at a 25% CAGR.
 AR in e-commerce is growing at 36% CAGR through 2030.
-These aren’t experimental technologies — they’re the infrastructure of next-generation retail.
+These aren’t experimental technologies, they’re becoming the infrastructure of next-generation retail.

 Only 1-15% of online retailers actively use AR and 3D product visualisation today, yet the majority are adopting or considering implementation within the next two years.
 That gap represents the remaining differentiation opportunity.

 Early movers capture the conversion advantages while competitors still rely on static packshots.
-Late adopters will be playing catch-up against established benchmarks.
+Late adopters will be playing catch-up against benchmarks that are already public.

 Implementation quality determines outcomes: low-fidelity 3D damages brands, while high-fidelity digital twins build trust and drive sales.